 Without properly registering your emotional support animal, you may put your privacy at risk.
 Today, many businesses and persons may doubt the legitimacy of your situation, and they may demand that you “prove” your disability to them.
 By registering your ESA, your privacy is protected, as it prohibits persons or businesses from invading your privacy by asking about your disability or requiring medical documentation, a special identification card, training documentation (in the case of a service dog, for instance), or a demonstration of your ESA’s service to you (i.e., perform a task).
 You should never be required to disclose any details about your disability.
 There are certain situations, however, where you may be required to provide proof, and the establishment is well within their legal means.
 This includes moving into a new rental that would otherwise not allow animals in the building.
 For instance, while applying for housing, the proprietors will have access to the basic information provided on your emotional service animal’s ID card and what is disclosed in your letter from a licensed medical practitioner.

 Emotional Support Animal Laws Do Not Protect You in the Case of a Disruptive Presence

 ESA owners are protected nearly everywhere they go, except in the case of a disruptive presence.
-Even though you have the right to bring your emotional support animal nearly anywhere you go, including where you live or on a trip, in the case that your ESA escapes your control and seriously disrupts others, proprietors or their staff members, businesses can request or demand your animal be removed from the premises.
+Even though you have the right to bring your emotional support animal nearly anywhere you go, including where you live, in the case that your ESA escapes your control and seriously disrupts others, proprietors or their staff members, businesses can request or demand your animal be removed from the premises.
 In order to avoid a situation such as that, your service animal must be either harnessed, leashed, tethered, or confined to a carrying container while in public places.
 If containing them in one of those fashions interferes with the animal’s duty in aiding the disabled person, including the emotionally and psychologically disabled, there may be an exception, which allows the animal to be free.

 Wondering Where to Start the Process of Registering Your ESA?